SoK: Rowhammer on Commodity Operating Systems: Rowhammer Defenses

-\mypara{Detecting abnormal binary code} As shown in \autoref{tab:attacks}, most rowhammer attacks originate from CPU and present typical attributes of using explicit cache-flush instructions, non-temporal instructions or cache eviction sets for avoiding CPU caches.
+\mypara{Detecting abnormal binary code} Most rowhammer attacks use explicit cache-flush instructions, non-temporal instructions or cache eviction sets to avoide CPU caches.
 With this observation, Irazoqui et al.~\cite{irazoqui2016mascat} implement a static analysis tool, coined MASCAT, to identify the typical rowhammer attributes within target binary code.
 They note that the tool is an extensible framework and can include other rowhammer attributes.
+As this tool performs a static analysis, it does not introduce run-time overhead.

-\mypara{Detecting abnormal EM emanations} With a key observation that hammering activities emanate distinguishable electromagnetic (EM) signals, RADAR~\cite{zhangleveraging} leverages a \$299 radio-based external device to capture EM signals emanated from DRAM.
+\mypara{Detecting abnormal EM emanations} With a key observation that hammering activities emanate distinguishable electromagnetic (EM) signals, RADAR~\cite{zhangleveraging} leverages a \$299 radio-based external device to capture EM signals from DRAM.
 After the EM emanations are processed, RADAR can expose recognizable hammering-correlated sideband patterns in the spectrum of the DRAM clock signal.
 To achieve effectiveness and robustness classification, RADAR feeds hammering-correlated spectrograms into a convolutional neural network (CNN) for training.
 If the CNN's inference indicates an ongoing rowhammer activity, RADAR can kill suspicious processes.
+Since it works outside of the protected system, it imposes almost no overhead to the system.

-\mypara{Detecting abnormal row-access patterns} With the same goal as in CTA~\cite{wu2018CAT}, SoftTRR~\cite{zhang2021softtrr} is a software-only target-row-refresh technique that prevents page tables from being corrupted.
-Specifically, SoftTRR leverages the \texttt{rsrv} bits in page table entries to frequently track accesses to any rows that are adjacent to rows hosting page tables.
+\mypara{Detecting abnormal row-access patterns} SoftTRR~\cite{zhang2021softtrr} is a software target-row-refresh technique that prevents page tables from being corrupted.
+It leverages the \texttt{rsrv} bits in page table entries to frequently track accesses to any rows that are adjacent to rows hosting page tables.
 When the tracked access counter reaches a pre-determined threshold, refreshes will be performed to corresponding rows with page tables.
+Its runtime overhead is negligible within 1\%.